cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

 ### Administration interface

 For this stack, we have added on top of PostgreSQL a PhpPgAdmin instance to easily administrate the database.
-For security reasons, the created security groups are not exposing this interface on the internet (à l'extérieur ?).
+For security reasons, the created security groups are not exposing this interface on the internet.
 To get out, the most secure way is to mount a SSH tunnel to your instance.

 ~~~ bash
 $ ssh cloud@82.40.34.249 -i ~/.ssh/$YOUR_KEYPAIR -L 8080:localhost:80